 - travel time required by the employer

 Normally, workers are paid overtime for any hours worked over and above 40 hours a week.
-So, even if your normal workweek is 32, 35 or 40 hours, only the hours beyond 40 are normally paid in overtime.
+So, even if your regular normal workweek is 32, 35 or 40 hours, only the hours beyond 40 will be are normally paid in overtime.

 Exceptions to the Normal Workweek

-The law says that certain workers have a different workweek.
-They include people who work in isolated locations or in the James Bay territory, and people working in logging or sawmills.
+The law says that certain workers doing certain jobs have a workweek of more than 40 hours. different workweek.
+These y include people who work in isolated locations or in the James Bay territory, and people working in logging or sawmills.

-The law also says that certain people don't have a regular workweek.
+The law also says that, for people doing certain jobs, overtime is not calculated based on a 40-hour workweek.
+These include: certain people don’t have a “regular workweek”.
 They include these people:

 - students working for a summer camp or a non-profit organization with a social or community mission